zeelbhatt/autonomous-exploration/pendulum_control/README.md

 # Installation

 This package relies on a Gazebo simulation of an inverted pendulum.
-Please visit the follow repository and follow their instructions for setting up the simulation components: https://github.com/linZHank/invpend_experiment.

 ```
 pip install control